luhanmonat/EEProgrammer/README.md

 The default data storage address is 0x200 unless you decide to change that to enlarge the space for more menu entries.

+I like using the Nano on a protoboard for easy hookup.
+A 6 volt 150ma lamp is included in the power feed from the Nano to protect against accidental shorts.
+Incandescent lamps have a 10 to 1 increase in resistance when 'hot'.
+This part is not required to use this setup.